-No suitable habitat for burrowing owl was present within the survey area and no direct observations or burrowing owl sign (feathers, pellets, fecal material, prey remains, etc.) were made during the site assessment.
-No potentially suitable burrows were present on site due to extensive disturbances associated with chain flail mowing/disking activities, which can reduce the site's suitability to support small mammal colonies (e.g. ground squirrel) which may provide potentially suitable burrows for burrowing owl.
+Suitable habitat for burrowing owl was observed within the survey area.
+No direct observations or burrowing owl sign (feathers, pellets, fecal material, prey remains, etc.) were made during the site assessment.
+The potentially suitable burrows were present on site due to small mammal colonies (e.g. ground squirrel).
 No ground squirrels (an important indicator species) were observed on site.
 Burrowing owl has historically been observed in the project vicinity; however no evidence of burrowing owl was observed within the survey area.
 The nearest previously-documented burrowing owl occurrences were located approximately 2 miles northwest of the BSA and were observed in 2001, and five burrowing owl were observed downstream in the flood control channel in 2009 (CDFW 2015).
 An additional occurrence of three burrowing owls located approximately 2 miles south of the BSA was observed in 2007.

 Although no burrowing owl was observed, they could potentially inhabit the survey area in areas that were previously determined to be unoccupied.
-Per MSHCP Section 6.3.2, this Project is within a mandatory Burrow Survey Area and is obligated to survey for burrowing owls during the environmental review process as indicated in the MSHCP "Additional Survey Needs and Procedures."
+Per MSHCP Section 6.3.2, this Project BSA is within a mandatory Burrow Survey Area and is obligated to survey for burrowing owls during the environmental review process as indicated in the MSHCP "Additional Survey Needs and Procedures."
 As such, a pre-construction protocol survey for burrowing owls following the Burrowing Owl Survey Instructions for the Western Riverside Multiple Species Habitat Conservation Plan Area (County of Riverside 2006) should be conducted to determine whether burrowing owls are subsequently occupying the survey area.
-As previously indicated, such a survey was conducted by an BLUE biologist on January 12, 2019 at which time no individuals or suitable burrows were observed.